Year 1/2

 Jacey Long

-“One thing that makes Kerry Street kids unique is their genuine concern for the world’s people and our environment.
-Our students have an investment in making our school, community and country a better place for everyone.”
+“One of the things that sets Kerry Street kids apart is their genuine concern for the world and the environment.
+I am proud to be a part of a school community that instils in its students a sense of responsibility and investment in making the world a better place for everyone.”

 Jacey Long